NLAFET/SyLVER/README.md

 ```
 Note that **the compilation flags used for SPRAL must match the flags
 used in the compilation of SyLVER**.
 Here we use the flags `-g -O2
--march=native` that corresponds to the `RelWithDebInfo` build type in
+-march=native` that correspond to the `RelWithDebInfo` build type in
 SyLVER.

 In this example use the `--disable-openmp` option because SyLVER works